 Data Summary page: Software Installs tab

-Click the Expand Entry arrow icon at the left of an entry to display its Detail expansion pane and see the software details for the selected product.
-You can also drill-down further by clicking the Expand Entry arrow icons shown to the left of each of the subsequent expansion panes.
+Click to the left of an entry to display its Detail expansion pane and see the software details for the selected product.
+You can also drill-down further by clicking the icons to the left of each of the subsequent expansion panes.

 OSI Virtualization dialog

 Click the link in either the OSI column or the Host column for the software install you want to view.

 The OSI Virtualization dialog, which has two panes, appears.